Eliah-Lakhin/papa-carlo/README.md

 ---

-The tutorial is generated based mostly on the materials in wiki:
+The tutorial is generated based mostly on materials from the [wiki](https://github.com/Eliah-Lakhin/papa-carlo/wiki).
-[wiki](https://github.com/Eliah-Lakhin/papa-carlo/wiki).
 The wiki is open for read/write access to everyone.
 And contribution is very welcome.